Skip to content

 }

-If you'd like to deploy multiple server replicas, make sure to configure dstack to use PostgreSQL and AWS CloudWatch.
+If you'd like to run multiple server replicas, make sure to configure dstack to use PostgreSQL and AWS CloudWatch.